 Making a great hire, however, is only the beginning of successfully bringing new talent into an organization.
 Having a smooth, effective process for onboarding new hires is key to ensuring the new employee and their company are set up for success.

 Why Onboarding is So Important

-A comprehensive onboarding process will sufficiently prepare your new hire for the job and immediately integrate them into your company culture.
-Ultimately, onboarding that achieves these two objectives well results in employees who stay longer, work more productively, and have far higher levels of job satisfaction.
-They’re less likely to make errors, require less costly supervision, and perhaps, most importantly, they understand the mission and vision of your team.When a new hire is onboarded in a way that helps them to be efficient and satisfied, the team benefits from working with a colleague that’s contributing to – not detracting from – their overall success.
+A comprehensive onboarding process prepares a new hire for the job itself and immediately integrates them into the company culture.
+Ultimately, onboarding that achieves these two objectives well results in employees who stay longer, work more productively and have far higher levels of job satisfaction.
+They’re less likely to make errors, require less costly supervision, and perhaps, most importantly, they understand the mission and vision of team and company.When a new hire is onboarded in a way that helps them to be efficient and satisfied, the team benefits from working with a colleague that’s contributing to – not detracting from – their overall success.
 Click To Tweet

 That being said, successful onboarding is unfortunately more elusive than it should be.
 The stats say it all:

 - 16.45% of new employees leave after the first week…